Minstead: All Saints' church

-The grave of the novelist Sir Arthur Conan Doyle is under a tree on the South side of the churchyard.
+The grave of the novelist Sir Arthur Conan Doyle, best known for Sherlock Holmes, is under a tree on the South side of the churchyard.

-Conan Doyle is best known for his books on the detective Sherlock Holmes.

 Minstead figured prominently in Conan Doyle's historical novel The White Company.
 The main character Alleyne Edricson is the second son of the late Franklin of Minstead and brother of the Simon, Socman of Minstead.

 Sir Arthur was originally buried in a vertical position in Crowborough in East Sussex.
 He was re-interred in Minstead by the family of his deceased first wife after the death of the second Lady Conan Doyle.
 This was possible because the family owned land in the Minstead area.